 - Make fewer HTTP requests

-These issues are not critical but can slow down the landing page a little bit.
+These issues are not critical but still can slow down the page speed.

-The landing page achieved a performance grade of 97% in the GTMetrix test, which is almost perfect.
+The landing page achieved a grade A with 97% performance in the GTMetrix test, which is almost perfect.
 Also, the landing page has a good score on the Web Vitals test.

-However, the landing takes some time to load as you can see in the Speed Visualization test.
+However, the page takes some time to load as you can see in the Speed Visualization test.

-Overall, the landing page loading speed is fast.
+Overall, in our tests the landing page loading speed was fast.

 After performing several tests in some of the most popular page speed tools, we can conclude that Elementor has no major issues regarding page speed.